 Insurance Access & Affordability Reforms

-Today, nearly 2 out of 5 Montanans who apply for health insurance coverage are denied.
-Those who are approved often end up with “riders” that excluded coverage for past health problems (an example of a rider is when an insurance plan won’t cover treatment of a leg injury if the person had a knee problem in the past (even if it was cured).
-Even with coverage, many Montanans have an increasingly hard time keeping up with premium increases.
+Before Obamacare, nearly 2 out of 5 Montanans who applied for health insurance coverage were denied.
+Those who were approved often ended up with “riders” that excluded coverage for past health problems (an example of a rider is when an insurance plan won’t cover treatment of a leg injury if the person had a knee problem in the past even if it was cured).
+Even with coverage, many Montanans had an increasingly hard time keeping up with premium increases.
 Under Obamacare, several market reforms have been put into place which are designed to increase access to and health insurance and make it more affordable.
 These include:

 - Guaranteed issue.
 This means no insurance company can refuse to sell insurance to you based on your current state of health.